 - Butt-Monkey: Mr. Lopart, generally because of his own refusal to be helped for his own good.
 Of the tools, Turner seems to have a target on his head for anything dropped or flying through the air.

-- Car Ride Games: In one episode, the toys are in the car, bored, and playing "I Spy", but one tool "spies" the toolbox twice in a row.
+- Car Ride Games: In one episode, the toys are in the car, bored, and playing "I Spy", but Pat "spies" the toolbox twice in a row.

 - Catchphrase: Several, including: